PhD openings

 Location: University of Bologna, Ravenna Campus (Italy)

-Are you a master graduate interested in devising a revolutionary recipe for a cocktail that combines microwaves, dielectric properties, CO2, sustainability and innovative materials?
+Are you a master graduate interested in devising a revolutionary recipe for a cocktail that combines carbonates and carbonaceous material?
+Our special "shaker" uses microwaves and inductive heating to achieve unparalleled results.
+We serve it with CO₂ capture.

-University of Bologna PhD programme offers you a unique opportunity to join a team of professionals working together in aninternational and multicultural environment.
+The University of Bologna's PhD programme offers you the unique opportunity to join a team of professionals working in an international, multicultural environment.

-You will profit of flexible working arrangements to help balance research with personal life: besides working in the Marina di Ravenna Research Centre located near the Adriatic Coast, you are also offered the possibility to telework up to 20% per week from a distance reachable to Marina di Ravenna within approximately 2 hours.
-Such conditions will allow you to enjoy working not only from home, but also in Florence, Venice, the Apennine Mountains or in the historic town of Bologna.
+You will benefit from flexible working arrangements to help you balance your research with your personal life.
+As well as working at the Marina di Ravenna Research Centre, which is located near the Adriatic coast, you will also have the option of working from home up to 20% of the time, provided you can reach Marina di Ravenna within approximately two hours.
+These conditions allow you to work not only from home, but also in Florence, Venice, the Apennine Mountains, or the historic town of Bologna.

 We are looking for a researcher able to contribute ideas and innovation, with one or more of the following tasks:

-• contributing to the design, realize, production and improvement of research devices;
+• contributing to the design, realization, production and improvement of research devices;

 • contributing to the definition, in close integration with the design of production processes and application results, of research steps and related treatment cycles;